Aphiwo-kuhle/Module_01_APHMAV25477_PTO2505_GroupA_Aphiwo-kuhle_JSL02/README.md

-# 📌 JSL02 Task Input and Status Validation System
+z# 📌 JSL02 Task Input and Status Validation System

 ## 📖 Project Overview
 This project is part of my CodeSpace bootcamp.